6 Israelis charged with hate crimes; Palestinian held in stabbings

 - Six Israelis arrested over assaults with "nationalist-racist" motives

-(CNN)Six Israelis were charged Sunday in a monthslong hate crime investigation and a Palestinian was arrested in the stabbing of four Israelis on Sunday afternoon, a reminder that tensions are always bubbling under the surface, even in relatively quiet times.
+(CNN)Six Israelis were charged Sunday in a months-long hate crime investigation, and a Palestinian was arrested in the stabbing of four Israelis on Sunday afternoon, a reminder that tensions are always bubbling under the surface, even in relatively quiet times.

 Two of the six are soldiers